hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### Constraints

-An existing connection can only be reused based on a public DID in an out of banc message.
+An existing connection can only be reused based on a public DID in an out of band message.
 It would be nice to have a way to be able to reuse an existing connection to the same entity even if there is no public DID in the out of band message.

 ## Reference